GermanoGallicchio/research/SPREO.md

 --

 .right-column-33[
-On a qualitative level, two visual trends:
+On a qualitative level, two visual patterns:
 - near-alpha activity before the response
 - theta-delta activity around the response